for-giobbe/PAINT/markdowns/part_4.md

 - the tissue

-Signed networks have been inferred with:
+In our analyses networks have been inferred:

+- as signed
-- a power of 22 for AD and 14 for CT
+- with a power of 22 for AD and 14 for CT
-- a minimum module size of 50
+- with a minimum module size of 50
-- a dendrom cut height of 0.3
+- with a dendrom cut height of 0.3
-- a min. eigengene connectivity of 0.6
+- with a min. eigengene connectivity of 0.6
 - leveraging peason correlation
-- no pvalue correction for module-trait correlation
+- with no pvalue correction for module-trait correlation
-- a p value cutoff of 0.5
+- with a p value cutoff of 0.5
-- at least 20 counts across all samples to retain the transcript
+- considering only  transcripts with at least 20 counts across all tissue samples

-The expression matrix is the same used for the preliminary DE analysis and here is the trait file:
+The expression matrix is the [same](https://github.com/for-giobbe/PAINT/blob/main/abundances/crema/RSEM_crema.filtered.gene.counts.matrix) used for the preliminary DE analysis and here is the trait file:

 ```